yujnkk/sample_app/README.md

-== README
+#Ruby on Rails Tutorial:sample application

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the sample application for leran rails by example

 Things you may want to cover: